hexops/devlog/_posts/2021-02-17-postgres-regex-search-over-10000-github-repositories.md

 * `.git` directories, even with `--depth=1` clones, account for 30% of a repositories size on disk (at least in top 10,000 GitHub repositories.)
 * Files > 1 MiB (often binaries) account for another 51% of the data size on disk of repositories.
 * On only a Macbook Pro, it is possible to get Postgres Trigram regex search over 10,000 repositories to run most reasonable queries in under 5s - and certainly much faster with more hardware.
-* `pg_tgrm` performs single-threaded indexing and querying, unless you split your data up into multiple tables.
+* `pg_trgm` performs single-threaded indexing and querying, unless you split your data up into multiple tables.
 * By default, a Postgres `text` colum will be compressed by Postgres on disk out of the box - resulting in a 23% reduction in size (with the files we inserted.)
-* `pg_tgrm` GIN indexes take around 26% the size of your data on disk.
+* `pg_trgm` GIN indexes take around 26% the size of your data on disk.
 So if indexing 1 GiB of raw text, expect Postgres to store that text in around ~827 MiB plus 279 MiB for the GIN trigram index.
-* Splitting your data into multiple tables if using `pg_tgrm` is an obvious win, as it allows for paralle indexing which can be the difference between 4h vs 22h.
+* Splitting your data into multiple tables if using `pg_trgm` is an obvious win, as it allows for paralle indexing which can be the difference between 4h vs 22h.
 It also reduces the risk of an indexing failure after 22h due to e.g. lack of memory and uses much less peak memory overall.

 If you are looking for fast regexp or code search today, consider: